aio-libs/aiohttp/docs/web_quickstart.rst

    web.get('/', handler, allow_head=False)

-Here ``handler`` won't be called on ``HEAD`` request and the server will response with ``405: Method Not Allowed``.
+Here ``handler`` won't be called on ``HEAD`` request and the server will respond with ``405: Method Not Allowed``.

 .. _aiohttp-web-resource-and-route:

 Resources and Routes
 --------------------

-Internally routes a served by :attr:`Application.router` (:class:`UrlDispatcher` instance).
+Internally routes are served by :attr:`Application.router` (:class:`UrlDispatcher` instance).

 The *router* is a list of *resources*.